drduh/macOS-Security-and-Privacy-Guide/README.md

 [Dylib Hijack Scanner](https://objective-see.com/products/dhs.html) - scan for applications that are either susceptible to dylib hijacking or have been hijacked.

-[Little Flocker](https://www.littleflocker.com/) - "Little Snitch for files"; prevents applications from accessing files.
+[F-Secure XFENCE](https://campaigns.f-secure.com/xfence/) (formerly [Little Flocker](https://github.com/drduh/macOS-Security-and-Privacy-Guide/pull/237)) - "Little Snitch for files"; prevents applications from accessing files.

 [facebook/osquery](https://github.com/facebook/osquery) - can be used to retrieve low level system information.
 Users can write SQL queries to retrieve system information.